mpbarbosa/monitora_vagas/.github/FOLDER_STRUCTURE_GUIDE.md

-# Folder Structure Guide for AFPESP Hotel Vacancy Monitor
+# Folder Structure Guide for Trade Union Hotel Search Platform

-> A comprehensive guide for organizing the AFPESP Hotel Vacancy Monitoring project using modern web development practices
+> A comprehensive guide for organizing the Trade Union Hotel Search Platform using modern web development practices

 ## Table of Contents